CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Related Work

 \subsection{Related Tasks}

-Two common well studied, related tasks are ICD coding and medical question answering.
+Two common well-studied, related tasks are ICD coding and medical question answering.
 Furthermore, as noted by \citet{bedi-2025-testing-and-evaluation-of-health-care-applications-of-llms}, only five percent currently make use of real patient records and realistic clinical tasks.

 \paragraph{ICD coding} resembles an information extraction rather than a diagnosis prediction task because it incorporates all available information about a patient at discharge time.
 Related works include \citet{mullenbach-etal-2018-explainable}, \citet{nguyen-etal-2023-two-stage-decoder-icd-coding}, and \citet{nguyen2023mimicivicdnewbenchmarkextreme}, which focus on ICD coding of clinical notes from MIMIC-II, MIMIC-III and MIMIC-IV. \citet{boyle_automated_2023} propose a tree-search method using the hierarchical structure of ICD codes, enabling superior performance on rare codes.
 Similarly, \citet{ong_applying_2023} evaluate ChatGPT for ICD coding in retina clinics, achieving 70\% accuracy but highlighting challenges such as hallucinations, underscoring the need for oversight in clinical applications.